-Obesity drops among children enrolled in NY state WIC nutrition programJanuary 8th, 2013 in Overweight and Obesity /
+Obesity drops among children enrolled in NY state WIC nutrition programJanuary 8, 2013 in Medicine & Health / Overweight and Obesity

 New York children participating in a federal nutrition program had healthier eating behaviors and lower rates of obesity two years after improvements to the program were undertaken, according to a study published online today in Obesity, the official journal of the Obesity Society.